General Bernstein-like inequality for additive functionals of Markov chains: Introduction

-where $f:\ccX \rightarrow \R$ is a measurable real function.
-Although our main result does not require this function of the Markov chain to be bounded firstly we give a version of the main theorem for bounded functions because it is far more simple, resembles the classical Bernstein inequality (cf. Theorem \ref{CBI}) and does not demand us to introduce additional parameters.

-\begin{theo}[Bernstein-like inequality for Markov chains] Let $\Upsilon$ be a geometrically ergodic Markov chain with state space $\ccX$ and let $\pi$ be its unique stationary probability measure.
-Moreover, let $f$ be a bounded, measurable function defined on $\ccX$ such that $\E_\pi f=0$.
+where $f:\ccX \rightarrow \R$ is a measurable real function and $x\in \mc{X}$ is a starting point.
+Although our main results, stated in Section 4, do not require $f$ to be bounded, we give here a version in the bounded case for the sake of simplicity.
+This version will be easier to compare to the Bernstein inequality for bounded random variables stated in Section 2 (cf. Theorem \ref{CBI}).
+Below for convenience we set $\log(\cdot) = \ln(\cdot \vee e)$, where $\ln(\cdot)$ is the natural logarithm. \begin{theo}[Bernstein-like inequality for Markov chains] Let $\boldsymbol{\Upsilon}$ be a geometrically ergodic Markov chain with state space $\ccX$ and let $\pi$ be its unique stationary probability measure.
+Moreover, let $f\colon \ccX \to \R$ be a bounded measurable function such that $\E_\pi f=0$.
 Furthermore, let $x\in\ccX $.
-Then we can find constants $K,\tau>0$ depending only on $x$ and transition probability $P(\cdot,\cdot)$ such that for all $t>0$,
+Then we can find constants $K,\tau>0$ depending only on $x$ and the transition probability $P(\cdot,\cdot)$ such that for all $t>0$,